trizen/sidef/README.md

 The Sidef Programming Language
 =======

-Sidef is a modern, high-level, general-purpose programming language, inspired by Ruby, Perl 6 and Julia.
+Sidef is a modern, high-level, general-purpose programming language, inspired by Ruby, Raku and Julia.

 ```
             **   **         ****   *           *********   *********